malkato/malkato.github.io/_posts/2025-03-08-Linux-Infrastructure-Services.md

 - Basic
 title: Linux - Infrastructure Services - School
 ---
-*This document is converted from docx to md with pandoc.
-With this command*
+*This document is converted from docx to md with pandoc using this command*

 ````pandoc -s input.docx --wrap=none -t gfm --extract-media=images -o output.md````